Arthur F. McIntyre Scholarship Program

 We wish to thank all applicants who participated!

-Winners will be announced at the Annual Meeting of the Members on February 20th, 2012 at the Spanish Cultural Center, 2850 Alemany Blvd., San Francisco, CA 94112
+Winners were be announced at the Annual Meeting of the Members on February 18th, 2014 at the Spanish Cultural Center, 2850 Alemany Blvd., San Francisco, CA 94112

 About the Scholarship